kaiulrich/kulrich_CarND-Advanced-Lane-Lines/README.md

 | 885, 577     | 921, 550      |
 | 1000, 651      | 921, 651        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transformation was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][wraped]

 ### 5. Image pipline

-Ihe final Image prozessing pipline is like following:
+The final Image processing pipeline is like the following:

-* undisorting the image
+* undistorting the image
 * wrap image
-* preprozess image
+* preprocessing image

-This is the result on all testimages.
-The last picture shows the histogramm of the final result .
+This is the result on all test images.
+The picture in the last column shows the histogramm of the final result .
 You can find the code in the notebook Chapter "5.
 Image Pipeline"

 ![alt text][processing]

-### 6. Identifying lane-line pixels and positions fiting with a polynomial.
+### 6. Identifying lane-line pixels and positions fitting with a polynomial.

 In `slidewindow` (notebook Chapter 6 "Sliding Window Polyfit"), I extract lines and fit polynomials to binary image.
 In order to do that, I find the peak of the left and right halves of the histogram.
 These will be the starting point for the left and right lines image and use 17 sliding windows to detect the line position.
-The addition of sliding window speeds up the search for lane and focuses on only the parts of the image that lane pixels are detected.
-Numpy method `polyfit()` applies a second-order polynomial to the lane pxiels.
+The addition of sliding windows speeds up the search for lane and focuses on only the parts of the image that lane pixels are detected.
+Numpy method `polyfit()` applies a second-order polynomial to the lane pixels.

 The output from `slidewindow` is used as an input for `drawLines` to show the lane polynomial as a red and blue line.